 On a deeper level, however, everything has changed.

 With the assistance of four actors in top form – Elizabeth Taylor, Richard Burton, Sandy Dennis, George Segal – Who’s Afraid of Virginia Woolf? lays bare the entrails of its characters.
 Closer, on the other hand, barely scratches the surface of its one-dimensional protagonists, played with varying degrees of effectiveness by Julia Roberts, Jude Law, Clive Owen, and Natalie Portman.

 Edward Albee vs. Patrick Marber

-The chief difference between these two Mike Nichols efforts lies in the base material.
+The dramatic chasm separating these two Mike Nichols efforts is clearly a direct consequence of their original sources.
 While Edward Albee’s words (adapted by Ernest Lehman for the big screen) pierce the carotid, Patrick Marber’s scratch an elbow and break a couple of fingernails.

-The situations depicted in Closer may seem uncompromisingly direct, but without some sort of psychological context, all that lying, cheating, and nonstop partner switching comes across as mere titillation.
+Indeed, the situations depicted in Closer may seem uncompromisingly blunt, but without any sort of psychological context, all that lying, cheating, and nonstop partner-switching come across as mere titillation.

 Besides, we never get to see the adulterous affair behind Larry’s back or the disintegration of his marriage.
 Why, then, should anyone care when things become entangled later on?

 Not helping matters is Dan’s off-and-on girlfriend, the mysterious American Alice (Natalie Portman), who aimlessly bounces from here to there and then back to here again, only to make a momentous decision at the end of the movie that is as unexpected as it is trite; it comes out of nowhere – and, unlike in the play, it goes nowhere.
 So why bother?